Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 8-camera composite layout showing four forward-facing tiles in row 1 (FRONT_LEFT, FRONT, FRONT_RIGHT, SIDE_LEFT) and four mixed tiles in row 2 (SIDE_RIGHT, CAM_6, CAM_7 rear, CAM_8 rear), with a dashed cyclist trajectory traced from CAM_7 to CAM_8 to FRONT and a small ego-vehicle marker in the center.

-Why we did not just use the front camera: a “Cyclist” sequence is labeled as such because across the full sensor suite, somewhere in the 8 seconds, a cyclist is the safety-relevant agent.
-That cyclist often appears first in the rear cameras (overtaking from behind), then in the side cameras, and only briefly in the front camera at the moment ego passes.
-Front-only judging would systematically miss most of the trajectory and would never see the cyclist on the clips where ego never overtakes.
+Front-only judging would systematically miss most of the trajectory: a cyclist often appears first in the rear cameras (overtaking from behind), then in the side cameras, and only briefly in the front camera at the moment ego passes — and on clips where ego never overtakes, the cyclist never reaches the front camera at all.

 Below is one of those exact cases — a cyclist visible in CAM_7 / CAM_8 (bottom-right tiles) for most of the clip, only entering the front camera near the end: